parthdabhi1703/parthdabhi1703/README.md

 # Hi there, I am Parth Dabhi 👋

-<i>An aspiring web developer, currently learning the MERN stack.
-I'm passionate about building web applications and eager to contribute to open-source projects as I grow my skills!</i>
+<i>An aspiring web developer, currently learning the MERN stack. <br> I'm passionate about building web applications and eager to contribute to open-source projects as I grow my skills!</i>

 ## My Skills 👨‍💻